holzmanj/shove/README.md

   m * x + b
 }
 ```
-Arguments are applied to lambdas in typical ML fashion by following the lambda with a number of whitespace-separated values.
+Arguments are given to lambdas in typical ML fashion by following the lambda (or the name it's bound to) with a number of space-separated values.
 ```coffee
 let o = double 3
 let p = add 4 6